DSD-ESDC-EDSC/pass/static/docs/pass_config.md

 # Database Initialization and Population

 To populate the database with the necessary data for PASS to run, you will need to execute the `InitSchema` Python class before starting the PASS web app. **It is highly recommended to read the [PASS report that details the methodology to measure spatial accessibility](./pass_report_20200422.html), specifically the 'Floating Catchment Area (FCA) Methods: 2SFCA and Enhanced 3SFCA Models' and 'Data' sections, to better understand why the following data is necessary for PASS to operate.
-Moreover, the [README](../README.md) explains the architecture of PASS to better explain the `InitSchema` class**.

 The `InitSchema.py` file runs several different modules to read, process and store the necessary data for PASS.
 The image below demonstrates this.

 ![PASS Architecture](./pass_architecture.png)

+## Required Steps

 **For this Python script to successfully run, the following steps must be completed prior**:

 1. Set up a `config.json` in the root directory.
 A quick way to accomplish this is by copying and then renaming the `config_template.json` to `config.json` and then changing the values that start with "ENTER" within the JSON.
 There is also a `config_example.json` to better demonstrate the values that should be presented in `config.json`.
 Please refer to the section below, 'Specifications for config.json', to learn more on how to prepare this file for successful read.

-2. Connect to either a local or web version of the [OpenRouteService (ORS)](https://github.com/GIScience/openrouteservice) API for calculating a drive time/distance matrix.
+2. Connect to either a local containerized version of the [OpenRouteService (ORS)](https://github.com/GIScience/openrouteservice) API for calculating a drive time/distance matrix. **For information on how to install the ORS API locally, refer to the [Distance Matrix Calculation Set Up Instructions](/pass_distance_matrix_api.md)**.
   - `InitSchema.py` runs the `DistanceMatrix` class that connects to this API to calculate drive time/distance isochrones (i.e., buffer areas of equal travel time/distance) and then a distance matrix file to be stored in the database.
-  - `DistanceMatrix` depends on the `client_url` parameter, which is in `config.json`. **For information on how to install the ORS API locally, refer to the [Distance Matrix Calculation Set Up Instructions](/pass_distance_matrix_api.md)**.
+  - `DistanceMatrix` depends on the `client_url` parameter, which is in `config.json`.

 3. Assuming [PostgreSQL](https://www.postgresql.org/) is already installed, initialize a new database and add the [PostGIS](https://postgis.net/) database extension to store the geographic data.
 Make sure to add the PostgreSQL database connection information to `config.json`.

 ## Specifications for `config.json`

-The `config.json` file is meant to describe your data sources for `InitSchema.py` to read, prepare and store into the PostgreSQL database (`files` key); moreover, it provides the following: (1) connection information for the database (`DB` key), (2) connection information for the `DistanceMatrix` local API (`ORS` key), (3) app configuration variables (`APP` key), and (4) variables for logging (`LOGGER` key).
+The `config.json` file is meant to describe your data sources for `InitSchema.py` to read, prepare and store into the PostgreSQL database (`FILES` key); moreover, it provides the following: (1) connection information for the database (`DB` key), (2) connection information for the `DistanceMatrix` local API (`ORS` key), (3) app configuration variables (`APP` key), and (4) variables for logging (`LOGGER` key).
 The `config_template.json` file can be used to build a version of `config.json` by simply copying and renaming `config_template.json` to `config.json` and storing it in the same root folder.
 There is also a `config_example.json` to better demonstrate the values that should be presented in `config.json`.
 This section explains the necessary and optional objects that need to be present in this JSON.

 ### FILES